Connect with others who understand.

 Written by Nyaka Mwanza

-Multiple sclerosis (MS) can directly and indirectly affect a person’s mouth and oral health.
-Oral symptoms, including mouth sores and gum pain, affect between 2 percent and 3 percent of people with MS. Symptoms of MS, its common complications, or even medications used to treat MS can cause or worsen problems in the mouth.
+Multiple sclerosis (MS) can directly and indirectly affect your mouth and oral health.
+Oral symptoms, including mouth sores and gum pain, are more common in people with MS than in the general population.
+Symptoms of MS, its common complications, or even medications used to treat MS can cause or worsen problems in the mouth.

-If you’re living with MS, it’s important to recognize common oral symptoms and how they may develop.
-Read on to learn more about how people with MS can manage (and hopefully prevent) mouth sores and gum pain.
+If you’re living with MS, it’s important to recognize common oral symptoms and learn how they can develop.
+Read on to learn more about how MS can cause mouth sores and gum pain and how you might prevent these symptoms.

 How Can MS Cause Mouth Sores and Gum Pain?